o3de/o3de-extras/Gems/WarehouseAssets/README.md

 - `Warehouse_Walls.prefab`
 - `Warehouse_Roof.prefab`

 The structure of prefabs in the warehouse scene is highly nested.
-For example, location of one of boxes in the structure looks like this:
+For example, the location of one of the boxes in the structure looks like this:

 ![](docs/images/WarehouseSceneSampleTree.png)